Gut health: the ultimate guide

 - Eat slower.
 You can encourage your clients to eat their meals slower to promote better digestion and nutrient absorption.

 - Reduce stress.
 You can work with your clients to manage their stress levels through meditation and diaphragmatic breathing.
-These approaches have been shown to alleviate stress and manage gastrointestinal symptoms .
+These approaches have alleviated stress and managed gastrointestinal symptoms.

 Digestive health can be overwhelming, but making a few changes can have a significant impact on your client’s health.
 As a nutrition professional, you can help your clients eat more gut-friendly foods, manage their stress, and engage in more regular exercise.
 This will improve their gastrointestinal health and reduce the risk of chronic diseases.